Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Preliminaries

 \subsection{Policies and value functions}

 We define a stochastic policy for the $i^{th}$ agent at step $h$ as:

-The corresponding policy class is denoted as ${\Pi}_{i, h}$. {Hereafter, unless otherwise noted, when referring to \emph{policies}, we mean the policies given in the form of \eqref{policy}, which maps the available information of the $i^{th}$ agent, i.e., the private information together with the common information, to the distribution over her actions.} Here {$\omega_{i, h}\in \Omega_h$ is the random seed, and $\Omega_h$ is the random seed space, which is shared among agents.} We further denote $\Pi_i = \times_{h\in [H]} \Pi_{i, h}$ as the policy space for agent $i$ and $\Pi$ as the joint policy space.
-As a special case, we define the {space of} \emph{deterministic} policy {as $\Tilde{\Pi}_i$, where $\Tilde{\pi}_i\in\Tilde{\Pi}_i$} maps the private information and common information to a \emph{deterministic} action for the $i^{th}$ agent and the joint space as $\Tilde{\Pi}$.
+where $\Omega_h$ is a space of random seeds shared among agents.
+The corresponding policy class is denoted as ${\Pi}_{i, h}$. {Hereafter, unless otherwise noted, when referring to \emph{policies}, we mean the policies given in the form of \eqref{policy}, which map the \emph{available information} of the $i^{th}$ agent, i.e., the private information and the common information, together with the potentially local random seed $\omega_{i, h}\in \Omega_h$, to the distribution over her actions.} We further denote by $\Pi_i = \times_{h\in [H]} \Pi_{i, h}$ the policy space for the $i^{th}$ agent and $\Pi$ as the joint policy space.
+As a special case, we define the {space of} \emph{deterministic} policy {as $\Tilde{\Pi}_i$, where $\Tilde{\pi}_i\in\Tilde{\Pi}_i$} maps the private information and common information to a \emph{deterministic} action for the $i^{th}$ agent, and denote the joint space of such policies as $\Tilde{\Pi}$.